 “If the owner had carried on working this pony he probably would have collapsed.

-In mitigation, the court heard that Hunter respects the work of the RSPCA and had only run Little Ginger up and down the hill once.
+In mitigation, the court heard that the owner respects the work of the RSPCA and had only run Little Ginger up and down the hill once.
 With regards to Little Ginger’s teeth he said that he was overweight so wasn’t struggling to eat or showing any difficulties with his bit.

 The cob gelding was taken to the safety of our Penny Farm Rescue and Rehoming Centre and has made a great recovery.
 We hope he will be ready to be rehomed in the near future.